 It's around 200m from Buyuk Valide, just walk up the stairs on the side up to the roof.
 Although the view is not quite comparable to the Büyük Valide Han, it pays off anyway.

 Kadikoy is the young and hip Istanbul on the asian side of the city.

 My three favorite places in the neighborhood are that Café Monday with excellent coffee and delicious pies, the Moda Park at the weekend for breakfast and Halil Lahmacun for what I believe is the best lahmacun in Turkey.

 Be sure to go with the Bosphorus ferries from Eminönü to Kadiköy and not by metro.
 The ride alone is a small experience, if you do not know Istanbul.

-I like to buy a cup of cay and a simit on the ferries, the little sesame ring is something like the "Turkish pretzel"
+I like to buy a cup of Cay and a Simit on the ferries, the small sesame ring is something like the "Turkish pretzel".